MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ![Visual Studio Code support](../Images/Screenshots/settings-intellisense.png)

-The remainder of this chapter contains documentation to all the available settings.
+The rest of this chapter contains documentation to all the available settings.

 ### GroupPolicyObjectName